SUTDBrainLab/MGP-VAE/README.md

 This repository contains code for the paper <a href="https://arxiv.org/abs/2001.02408">Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders</a> accepted at the <i>16th European Conference on Computer Vision (ECCV 2020)</i>.

-### Abstract

-We introduce MGP-VAE, a variational autoencoder which uses Gaussian processes (GP) to model the latent space for the unsupervised learning of disentangled representations in video sequences.
+MGP-VAE is a variational autoencoder which uses Gaussian processes (GP) to model the latent space for the unsupervised learning of disentangled representations in video sequences.
 We improve upon previous work by establishing a framework by which multiple features, static or dynamic, can be disentangled.
 Specifically we use fractional Brownian motions (fBM) and Brownian bridges (BB) to enforce an inter-frame correlation structure in each independent channel, and show that varying this structure enables one to capture different factors of variation in the data.
-We demonstrate the quality of our representations with experiments on three publicly available datasets, and also quantify the improvement using a video prediction task.
-Moreover, we introduce a novel geodesic loss function which takes into account the curvature of the data manifold to improve learning.
-Our experiments show that the combination of the improved representations with the novel loss function enable MGP-VAE to outperform the baselines in video prediction.
+In addition, one can also improve learning by employing a novel geodesic loss function which takes into account the curvature of the data manifold.

 ![MGP-VAE Network Architecture](Network.png)